tikv/tikv/code-comment-style.md

     - Do not abbreviate unless it is necessary (for readability purposes)

-    - "we" can be used only when it means the code writer
+    - "we" should be used only when it means the code writer *and* the reader

 - Sentence